hughbien/quirk/README.md

 started the habit of quitting TV.
 This is especailly handy for starting quitting habits on a green day.

+You can specify the last day for a habit using `$`:

+    2012/01/01 ^quit-tv
+    2012/01/30 $quit-tv
+    2012/01/15 quit-tv
+    2012/01/16 quit-tv

+The first line means on `1/1`, I'm going to start quitting TV.
+The second line means I'll stop the habit on `1/30`, it's just a temporary goal for 1 month.
+The last two lines means I watched TV on `1/15` and `1/16` (two red days).

 Zsh Tab Completion
 ==================